adridder/agent-law/agent-law-benchmark-public/README.md

 # Agent Law Benchmark Public Bundle

-This folder is a **publishable, non-code subset** of the local experiment workspace.

-It is designed to be copied into the `agent-law` repository as a subfolder.

-## Included

 - methodology docs in [methodology](./methodology)
 - public prompt texts in [prompts](./prompts)
 - the canonical raw battle-test source in [data/ethical-tests-raw-tests.txt](./data/ethical-tests-raw-tests.txt)